-Continuing Students: About six weeks prior to the start of fall quarter, notifications are sent to registered students' SU email accounts that their registration and Payment Invoices are available at SUOnline.
-If pre-registered for fall quarter, student account invoices will not be available until after July 1.
-For other quarters, statements are immediately available after a student pre-registers.
+About six weeks prior to the start of fall quarter, notifications are sent to registered students' SU email accounts that their student account invoices are available at SUOnline.
+Student account invoices for students who are pre-registered for fall quarter will not be available until after July 1.
+For other quarters, invoices are immediately available after a student pre-registers.

 Student Financial Services uses the information submitted on the student's FAFSA, the cost of attendance and any academic scholarship awarded at the time of admission to determine a student's remaining eligibility for funds.
 Needy students may be awarded a combination of federal, state, and institutional financial aid that may come in the form of grants, work opportunities and loans.

 Any scholarships or other funding that become known after an initial aid offer is made will be added to the student's award, along with any required adjustments to financial aid previously offered to accommodate the additional funding.
 While the goal of Seattle University is to close the gap between what it costs to attend Seattle University and the family's ability to provide for these costs, SU is rarely able to fully meet student need.

 If a family experiences a change in circumstances due to either a loss of income or unusual expenses to the family or the student, contact Student Financial Services to speak with a counselor about the specifics of those circumstances.
 Beyond any assistance this contact may generate, there are also several student loan programs for which students and parents of dependent undergraduate students can apply.
 Learn more about loans.